paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md

   (C)

-    (i) The total number of stipends that may be paid under subparagraph (A) in any fiscal year may not exceed 5,000.
+    (i) The total number of stipends that may be paid under subparagraph (A) in any fiscal year may not exceed 3,000.

     (ii) The total number of bonuses that may be paid under subparagraph (B) in any fiscal year may not exceed 3,000.

-    (iii) A participant may not receive a stipend under subparagraph (A) if the participant is eligible for benefits under chapter 33 of title 38.

-    (iv) The combination of a stipend under subparagraph (A) and a bonus under subparagraph (B) for any one participant may not exceed $10,000.
+    (iii) The combination of a stipend under subparagraph (A) and a bonus under subparagraph (B) for any one participant may not exceed $10,000.

 (4) **Treatment of stipend and bonus.—** — A stipend or bonus paid under this subsection to a participant shall be taken into account in determining the eligibility of the participant for Federal student financial assistance provided under title IV of the Higher Education Act of 1965 ([20 U.S.C.
 1070](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1070&num=0&edition=prelim) et seq.).